MugenMicko/voron/V0/Dragon_Burner/README.md

 - Add support for other hotends
 - Add support for other Klicky variants

+Print:

-Printing: Use the Voron defaults and print in ABS or better.
+- Use the Voron defaults and print in ABS or better.
 The part is orientated correctly in the STL.

 BOM: